KauanRakoski/pomodorr/README.md

 This is the first app that I created using REACT JS.
 It is a simple and minimalist pomodoro app, divided into session and break time.
 It helped me learn how the "react ecosystem" works and how to manage the state of components.

 ### Considerations
-Build with the help of Nsquared Coding's tutorial<br>
 Need updates